Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Introduction

 An $R$-algebra $T$ is called a \textit{seed}, if it maps to a big Cohen-Macaulay $R$-algebra.
 Seed algebras over local rings have been studied in~\cite{Die} extensively, where it was shown that $I^{\mathrm{CM}}$ defines a closure operation satisfying a series of certain axioms for complete local domains in positive characteristic.
 In fact, in order to verify that $I^{\mathrm{CM}}$ defines an ideal, we need the existence of weakly functorial big Cohen-Macaulay algebras.
 In a sense, if there are sufficiently many big Cohen-Macaulay algebras, then $I^{\mathrm{CM}}$ could be a candidate of closure operation which makes sense in all characteristics (see \cite{Die} for more details).

-In Section 6, we prove some results inspired by Roberts' results on Fontaine rings \cite{R} and by new ideas of Faltings \cite[Section 2]{F}.
-In particular, the notion of \textit{almost faithful flatness} (see Definition~\ref{5}) plays an important role in studying almost Cohen-Macaulay property in various aspects.

-\begin{question} Let $A$ be an almost Cohen-Macaulay algebra over a local ring $(R,\fm)$ and let $T$ be an $A$-algebra. \begin{enumerate} \item[$\mathrm{(i)}$] Assume that $T$ is almost faithfully flat over $A$.
-Is $T$ almost Cohen-Macaulay? \item[$\mathrm{(ii)}$] Assume that $T$ is almost Cohen-Macaulay.
-Under what conditions is $T$ almost flat over $A$? \end{enumerate} \end{question}
+In Section 4, we prove some results inspired by Roberts' results on Fontaine rings \cite{R} and by new ideas of Faltings \cite[Section 2]{F}.
+In particular, the notion of \textit{almost faithful flatness} (see Definition \ref{5}) plays an important role in studying almost Cohen-Macaulay property in various aspects.
+Let $S$ be a reduced local ring that is module-finite over a regular local ring $R$ of characteristic $p>0$.
+Then in Theorem \ref{almflat}, we show that the minimal perfect $S$-algebra $S_{\infty}$ is an almost flat $R_{\infty}$-module.
+Let $T$ be an almost Cohen-Macaulay algebra over a local ring $(R,\fm)$ and let $M$ be an almost faithfully flat $T$-module.
+In Theorem \ref{almCM} below, we show that $H^{d-i}_{\frak m}(M) \approx H^{d-i}_{\frak m}(T) \otimes_T M$.
+In particular, $M$ is almost Cohen-Macaulay.

-Our answer to Question~\ref{Q2} is given by Theorem~\ref{almCM} and Theorem~\ref{almflat}, including their applications.
-In Section 7, we first introduce the notion of almost regular algebras (see Definition~\ref{almostreg} below).
+In Section 5, we first introduce the notion of almost regular algebras (see Definition~\ref{almostreg} below).
 Then we relate almost regularity to the structure of $F$-coherent rings which is defined in \cite{S}.
-As a main consequence, we prove a structure theorem on almost regular algebras (see Theorem~\ref{exam1}).
+As a main consequence, we prove a structure theorem on almost regular algebras (see Theorem~\ref{exam1} and Corollary~\ref{cor1}).
 Namely, if $R$ is a complete local domain of characteristic $p>0$, then $\Ext^n_{R_{\infty}}(M,N)$ is almost zero for all $R_{\infty}$-modules $M$ and $N$ and $n>\dim R+1$, where $R_{\infty}$ is the perfect closure of $R$.